TaratorMusic/TaratorMusic/README.md

 You will be able to stream your songs directly to voice chats only using in-app features.

-### Instant Song Search

-Thought of a song, but too bothered to go to the musics tab, search and play it?
-With this feature, you can use a keyboard shortcut of your choice to search for your song, and it will play the song whose name is closest to your query!

 ### And more!

 You can contact me and suggest more improvements and i will do my best implementing them.
 Or send a pull request.